eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 onlyssl
-- **Description:** This globally disables standart HTTP address and port fro all vrtual hosts.
+- **Description:** This globally disables standart HTTP address and port for all vrtual hosts.
 It is not configured for virtual host.
 - **Default:** false
 - **Values:** true or false
 - **Type:** bool